Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

-This is a well-known two-variable missingness model that appeared in \cite{mohan2013GraphicalModelsInference} as an example of a model where the variables' joint distribution is identified not by the traditional method of factoring and directly applying conditional independence assumptions, but by identifying the response probability.
-With the separation of $\Rm$ and $\Ry$, this model can apply to the \textit{delayed}, \textit{unordered} and \textit{reverse} settings (see BCD-S4 in Figure~\ref{fig:separated}).
+This is a well-known two-variable missingness model that appeared in \cite{mohan2013GraphicalModelsInference} as a case where the joint distribution of the variables is identified not by the traditional method of factoring and directly applying conditional independence assumptions, but by identifying the response probability.
+With the separation of $R_M$ and $R_Y$, this model can apply to the \textit{delayed}, \textit{unordered} and \textit{reverse} settings (see BCD-S3 in Fig.~\ref{fig:separated}).

-\paragraph{Assumption S4:}
+\paragraph*{Assumption S3:}

-\paragraph{Identification.} Under S4,
+\paragraph*{Identification.} Under S3,

-This obtains $g=\mfrac{\P(\Rm=1\mid X,A)}{\P(\Rm=1\mid X,A,Y,\Ry=1)}$, and the corresponding tilting functions $h$ and $k$.
+This obtains $g=\mfrac{\P(R_M=1\mid X,A)}{\P(R_M=1\mid X,A,Y,R_Y=1)}$, and the corresponding tilting functions $h$ and $k$.

-\paragraph{Testable implication.} \cite{nabi2023TestabilityGoodnessFit} show that this model is falsifiable.
+\paragraph*{Testable implication.} \cite{nabi2023TestabilityGoodnessFit} show that this model is falsifiable.
 Without going into the complex theory here, the testable implication can be expressed as:

 This expression is deduced (see the Appendix) from \cite{nabi2023TestabilityGoodnessFit} and \cite{malinsky2022SemiparametricInferenceNonmonotone}.
 A test of this condition is offered in \cite{nabi2023TestabilityGoodnessFit}.